A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos

-That fancy digital camera has replaced the old Kodak Brownie and is always within arm’s reach.
-You’ve mastered the art of photographing birds through windows without glare, and your social media friends know to expect daily updates of your latest feathered visitors.
+Now that you have a fancy digital camera, you can replace the old Kodak Brownie, and always have it on hand.
+You've mastered the technique of photographing birds through windows without glare and your social media friends know to expect daily updates on your latest feathered visitors.

 Great Spotted Woodpecker